Dry Sockets – Causes, risk factors & prevention –

 Proper blood clot formation helps to prevent dry socket formation.

-2) Enough gauze is placed that when the patient closes they apply firm pressure to it.
+2) Enough gauze is placed so that when the patient closes they apply firm pressure to it.

 1) Clot formation.